Near Optimal Bounds for Replacement Paths and Related Problems in the CONGEST Model: Introduction

-The RPaths lower bound method extends to lower bounds for other basic directed graph problems such as $s$-$t$ reachability and $s$-$t$ unweighted shortest path (Section~\ref{sec:uw_dir_lb}).
-We are not aware of these lower bound results in the literature, and observe that these lower bounds indicate that basic problems in directed unweighted graphs are harder than in undirected unweighted graphs where we have $O(D)$-round algorithms.
+We adapt our lower bound proof for directed unweighted RPaths to other basic directed graph problems such as $s$-$t$ reachability and $s$-$t$ shortest path in directed unweighted graphs.
+A folklore lower bound of $\tilde{\Omega}(\sqrt{n} + D)$ for these problems was attributed by~\cite{ghaffari2015reach} to {\it undirected} lower bound results in~\cite{sarma2012distributed}, and we give explicit proofs here.
+A lower bound of $\tilde{\Omega}(\sqrt{n} + D)$ for undirected weighted SSSP was known~\cite{elkin2006mst,sarma2012distributed} (which also applies to directed weighted SSSP) but this does not apply to unweighted directed graphs.
+These problems are easier in undirected unweighted graphs since undirected BFS can be performed in $O(D)$ rounds.
+Thus our results indicate that basic problems in directed graphs are asymptotically harder than their undirected unweighted counterparts.
+We note that this difference is not very surprising since the underlying communication network is the undirected version of the graph regardless of whether the graph is directed or undirected.

 We also prove a $\Omega(n/\log n)$ lower bound for directed fixed-length cycle detection for length $q\geq 4$.
 This significantly differs from undirected fixed-length cycle detection, where we only have a lower bound of $\Omega(\sqrt{n}/\log n)$ and we have a $\tilde{O} (\sqrt n)$ upper bound for detecting an undirected 4-cycle.
 These connections are discussed further in Section~\ref{sec:cycledet}.